2005

 During the Second World War, America began a 'pro-democracy propaganda campaign', painting monarchs and autocrats alike as totalitarian dictators.
 After WW2, the campaign proved to have worked, as the overwhelming majority of Dutch and Belgian citizens refused to be put back under royal rule.
 The UAS prioritised on this, deciding to unify the two nations under the nation of Brabant, and making the new country a semi-presidential federal republic.
 The political stability of the nation has been furiously debated, and to this day some argue that a royal system would still have fared much better than the current semi-presidential one.

-Downfall of public transit
+80s public transit crisis

 The sudden collapse of affordable public transit made many car companies flock to Brabant to sell their vehicles there, with the now defunct aviation company Fokker even having a go at manufacturing automobiles.
 After operating costs skyrocketed in 1988, HSM implemented a pricey subscription fee to use their railway service.
 Public transit services like HSM would later be seen as a 'lazy alternative' to transit for upper-middle class and upper-class citizens of Brabantia, becoming a symbol of corporatism, capitalism, and negligence towards the poorer parts of society.